 The Maritime Museum brought the history of wrecks to the surface

 Maritime archaeology is about investigating objects and other remains that people have left behind in the water – on the seabed and in lakes, near shorelines and on islands.
 It helps us better understand the societies that existed before us.
 Maritime archaeology is a fairly new science.
 It developed in Sweden during searches for the Vasa ship in the 1950s and the following surveys and salvaging of the ship.
 The Maritime Museum was given responsibility for the Vasa.
 Ever since then, maritime archaeology has become an increasingly prominent part of the Maritime Museum’s activities.
 In recent times, a wide range of fantastic discoveries have been made along our coasts.
 The Vasa Museum in its present form opened in 1990, and soon maritime archaeology will have its own museum next door.
-And at the end of 2020, Vrak – Museum of Wrecks will open on Djurgården.
+And in 2021 Museum of Wrecks will open on Djurgården.
 Our maritime archaeologists have already started working under the flag of the new museum.